legendary-mich/moonpipe/README.md

 ```

 ### SplitBy/Join
-Sometimes it is useful to run a few pipes of the same type concurrently.
-In that case you can use the `splitBy` valve to split the incoming data by a factor that you define in the classification function.
-The first argument passed to the `splitBy` function is the number of pipes that are going to be created under the hood.
+Sometimes it is desirable to split the input into groups based on some factor, and give each group a separate pipe.
+The `splitBy` valve does exactly that.
+It splits the incoming data by a factor that can be defined in the classification function, which is passed to the `splitBy` valve as the second argument.
+The first argument passed to the `splitBy` valve is the number of pipes that are going to be created under the hood.
 The second argument is a classification function.
 The classification function takes the pumped value as the first argument and returns the label of a bucket the data will be put into.
 Every data bucket will be processed by a dedicated pipe in separation from the other buckets.
 For example `.splitBy(2, value => value.id)` will create 2 pipes, and will group the incoming values by the `value.id`.

 It is perfectly fine to have more groups than the number of underlying pipes.
 If there are more groups than the pipes, some of the groups will wait for a free pipe before they move on.